Sleightttt/ootify-clone/README.md

 ### Current tasks

 1. add more pages to website
-2. host website on render
+2. host website on render or heroku or aws

 ## Available Scripts